-The average cost of a wedding cake in the U.S. is around $500, though the price of a wedding cake will depend on the cake’s size, shape, and decorative elements.
-Most couples spend somewhere in the $300 - $700 range for their wedding cake, although in bigger cities, or for very large and elaborate cakes, cake prices closer to $1000 - $1200 are not uncommon.
+The current average cost of a wedding cake in the U.S. is around $600.
+However, the price of a wedding cake will depend on the cake’s size, shape, and decorative elements.
+According to Zola's First Look Report most couples spend somewhere in the $600 - $900 range for their wedding cake.
+In bigger cities, or for very large and elaborate cakes, cake prices closer to $1000 - $1200 are not uncommon.

-Whether you’re trying to stay within a budget, dream up your perfect wedding cake, or decide between cake and another dessert option—such as cupcakes—read below for our full cake costs breakdown.
+Whether you’re trying to stay within a budget, dream up your perfect wedding cake.
+You can also decide between cake and another dessert option—such as cupcakes—read below for our full cake costs breakdown.

-One important thing to know when trying to budget for your wedding cake is how cakes are priced: Cake Bakers price wedding cakes by the slice, not by the entire cake.
+One important thing to know when trying to budget for your wedding cake is how cakes are priced: Cake bakers price wedding cakes by the slice, not be the entire cake.
 The average price of a slice of cake is around $4 for buttercream and $5 for fondant.

 To point out the obvious, the more slices of cake you’ll need, the more expensive your total wedding cake costs will be.
 Luckily we have some tips (see below) for ways you can cut down on your wedding cake expenses, including serving your guests “half-servings,” i.e. budgeting for ½ slice of cake per person.